Timeline of Greatest Film

 1832-34

-The Belgian scientist Joseph Antoine Ferdinand Plateau, who had studied the phenomenon of persistence of vision, developed a spindle viewer or spinning wheel called a phenakistoscope (aka Fantascope or Magic Wheel), the first device that allowed pictures to appear to move - and considered the precursor of an animated film (or movie).
-[The device was simultaneously invented by Austrian Simon von Stampfer.]
+The Belgian scientist Joseph Antoine Ferdinand Plateau, who had also studied the phenomenon of persistence of vision, developed a spindle viewer or spinning wheel called a Phenakistoscope (aka Fantascope or Magic Wheel), the first device that allowed pictures to appear to move - and considered the precursor of an animated film (or movie).
+[Note: The device was simultaneously and independently invented by Austrian physicist Simon Ritter von Stampfer.]

-William George Horner invented the first zoetrope (which he called a daedalum or daedatelum), based upon Plateau's phenakistoscope.
+English mathematician William George Horner invented the first "Zoetrope" (which he called a Daedalum or Daedatelum, or "wheel of the devil"), based upon Plateau's Phenakistoscope.
 It was a very crude, mechanical form of a motion picture 'projector' that consisted of a drum that contained a set of still images.
 When it was turned in a circular fashion, it created the illusion of motion.

 1860